Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 - ADRs for over 250 Globally-Listed Companies

 This is more than enough options for most investors, and seeing as Robinhood is always adding to their platform, there may be even more asset classes available to trade on their platform in the future.

 Investing Options (Webull)

 Webull arrived at the party in 2017, and since then has become a powerhouse in the fintech brokerage world.

-Like Robinhood, Webull offers free trades on stocks, ADR’s, ETF’s and, as of November 2019, Options.
-They lack cryptocurrency, so if you specifically wanted that feature you should use Robinhood.
+Like Robinhood, Webull offers free trades on stocks, ADR’s, ETF’s and Options.

 Webull also offers short-selling on certain stocks, which is something Robinhood doesn’t do at the moment.